jamii/jamii.github.com/_posts/2017-12-11-psychology-vs-the-graphics-pipeline.md

 ![](/img/external.gif)

 Unfortunately, I don't have immediate access to any slower machines or to any other display technologies.
-I suspect that a cheap web-book or university-lab thin-client might be more susceptible to dropping frames.
-But even on the machines I've tested, I'm seeing a request for 100ms exposure produce actual exposures of 71-133ms plus additional partially-obscured exposures of 42-83ms.
+I suspect that a cheap webbook or university lab thin-client might be more susceptible to dropping frames.
+But even on the high-end machines I've tested, I'm seeing a request for 100ms exposure produce actual exposures of 71-133ms plus additional partially-obscured exposures of 42-83ms.

-I'm not sure if this is a problem for priming experiments, where the exact exposure time maybe doesn't affect the results that much.
+I'm not sure if this is a problem for priming experiments.
+The exact exposure time maybe doesn't affect the results that much.

 It may be a problem though for reaction time experiments, where the reaction time is measured from when the software believes the image is first displayed.
 On top of the variance in display time, there are similar sources of variance on the input side in keyboard polling intervals, device drivers and event queues.
+And I've seen a fair few experiments where the mean difference between conditions is <40ms, so the effects are small enough that this noise could at the very least reduce power.

 So the next step is to figure out how to externally measure the accuracy of a reaction time experiment.